-On receipt of a Whistleblower's disclosure by any of the persons listed in section 4 (other than by an external regulator, e.g. ASIC), the disclosure will be referred to the Coordinator who will make an initial assessment of the veracity of the disclosure and subsequently escalate information to the CEO.
-In conjunction with the CEO, a decision will be made in accordance with this Procedure whether the disclosure satisfies the requirements to receive the protection under the CA, and will consider such matters including:
+On receipt of a Whistleblower's disclosure by any of the persons listed in (a) to (f) in section 4, the disclosure will be referred to the Coordinator who will, together with the General Counsel, assess the disclosure and subsequently escalate information to the CEO (as appropriate).
+A decision will be made in accordance with this Procedure as to whether the disclosure satisfies the requirements to receive the protection under the Whistleblower Laws, and will consider such matters including:

-- a) whether the disclosure concerns a matter about which a disclosure under the CA can be made, and - b) whether the disclosure has been made to an individual or entity who may receive it under the CA.
+- a) whether the disclosure concerns a matter about which a disclosure under the Whistleblower Laws can be made, and - b) whether the disclosure has been made to an individual or entity who may receive it under the Whistleblower Laws.